Axyom

 One quiet question sits at the bottom: planned, or not.
 It blocks nothing.
 It just puts the honest answer on the screen before any money moves.

-Priced in hours, not dollars
+Priced in hours, not currency

 The product in motion